- Are you tired of throwing out food?

 - Do you think you are spending too much money on groceries?

 Now I begin my trip to the grocery store by coming up with a bi-weekly meal plan.
 I take a piece of paper and write on it the days of the week I’m planning for.
 I make sure to note special happenings on any of the upcoming days, for example: medical appointments, sports activities, extra dinner guests or fewer people at the table.
-Then I begin filling in the meals.
-I pull out my favorite recipe books for inspiration, ask family members to write in meals they would like to have, check flyers from our local grocery stores to include sale items and check my favorite magazines for recipes I’d like to try.
+Then I begin filling in the meals I will prepare.
+I pull out my favorite recipe books for inspiration, ask family members to write in meals they would like to have, check flyers for sale items and check my favorite magazines for recipes I’d like to try.

 Right now I don’t include breakfast or lunch, but if you have a big family you might want to.